Skip to main content

 1. Policy Purpose

-To establish the policy governing University sponsored memberships in organizations.
+To establish the policy governing University-sponsored memberships in organizations.
 Departments may establish more restrictive policies with respect to memberships.

 2. Policy Statement

-Boise State University allows membership in organizations that promote the advancement of education and research, enhance the professional standing of its administrative personnel, and facilitate favorable community relations.
+Boise State University allows membership in organizations that will promote the advancement of education and research, enhance the professional standing of its administrative personnel, and facilitate favorable community relations.
 The cost of the membership in relation to the benefit the University expects to derive from the membership should be considered before a decision is made to join an organization.

 3. Definitions